Archive for the 'UMPC' Category

 Reverse engineering game – For the geeks among us

-Well thanks to Hackaday I found this interesting and in my own opinion quite fun game.
+Well thanks to Hackaday I found this clash of clans hack tool interesting.
+But i have started to play other game and in my own opinion quite fun game.
 Its called Ruckingenur II [2].
 The goal of the game is to use the tools provided to reverse engineer the given electronic device.
 If you sit and think for a second it is quite easy to figure out.
 I beat it in less than 30min.
 But it was well worth the download.
 It has the look of an older game and that I also like.
-So have fun and dont blow your self up playing it [You will see what I mean ;) ]
+So have fun and dont blow your self up playing it [You will see what I mean ;)]

 HackADay’s post